 Many digital hearing aids have several listening programs stored in their circuitry.
 This lets you select various microphone or hearing aid settings via a remote control or program button on the hearing aid.
 You can use different programs for noisy or quiet settings, or while listening to music or watching television.

 Increases the relative intensity of certain components of speech to make it easier to understand conversations.

 During your initial consultation, your audiologist will evaluate your hearing loss and discuss which style and hearing aid technology are best for your listening needs.
 For a precise fit, we may need to take impressions of your ears.
 It takes about two weeks to receive your hearing aids.

 Your hearing aid fitting appointment includes fitting, programming, and education about the care of your hearing aids.
 You learn how to use your hearing aids, including inserting and removing them, the best way to clean and maintain them for optimal performance, and how to change the batteries.
 Payment in full is due at your initial hearing and fitting appointment.

 If you choose to return your hearing aid within 30 days of the original fitting date in good working condition, you will receive a refund minus the dispensing fee.

-- Unlimited office visits during your warranty period.
+This time frame is dependent on your hearing aid.
+Unlimited office visits are included during your warranty period.

 Covers how to make the best use of your hearing aids, other assistive devices that may be helpful in certain situations (such as personal FM listening systems to use at lectures or in classrooms), tactics to communicate and listen more effectively, and other information on coping with hearing loss.

 A DVD listening program trains your brain how to listen to new sounds.